lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 .. figure:: /_static/portal_tut05_step00.png
     :name: portal_tut05_step00

-Below, we will be examining its light curve in the ForcedSourceOnDiaObjects table in all availavble Rubin visits.
+Below in Step 1, we will be examining its light curve in the ForcedSourceOnDiaObjects table in all availavble Rubin visits.
 Again, we will employ the Astronomical Data Query Language (ADQL) to query and retrieve the data.
+In Step 2, we will plot the light curve of this supernova as measured in various bands on the same plot.

 For more information, see `schema <https://dm.lsst.org/sdm_schemas/browser/dp02.html#ForcedSourceOnDiaObject>`_ of the ForcedSourceOnDiaObject catalog.